Safar Tamam Howa: Production

-The serial marked comeback of Ali Rehman Khan after her last serial Khaas in 2019.
-The drama serial is directed by Shehrazade Sheikh who previously directed the Muqaddar which also stars Madiha Imam.
+The serial marked comeback of Ali Rehman Khan after his last serial Khaas in 2019.
+The drama serial is directed by Shehrazade Sheikh who previously directed Muqaddar which also stars Madiha Imam.

 Broadcast

 The serial was started to broadcast on 16 March 2021.
-The series was given the timeslot of Mohabbatein Chahatein, 8:00pm of Tuesday nights, which was shifted to Thursday nights at 8:00pm.
-However, after the end of Dulhan, serial started airing on Monday and Tuesday nights at 8:00 PM.
+The series was given the timeslot of Mohabbatein Chahatein, 8:00pm on Tuesday nights, which was shifted to Thursday nights at 8:00pm.
+However, after the end of Dulhan, it started airing on Monday and Tuesday nights at 8:00 PM.